pagantis/woocommerce/Documentation/configuration.md

 | PAGANTIS_URL_OK                          | Location where user will be redirected after a successful payment.
 This string will be concatenated to the base url to build the full url
 | PAGANTIS_URL_KO                          | Location where user will be redirected after a wrong payment.
 This string will be concatenated to the base url to build the full url
 | PAGANTIS_ALLOWED_COUNTRIES               | Array of country codes where the method can be used
+| PAGANTIS_SIMULATOR_DISPLAY_SITUATION     | Place to move the text simulator.
+To disable set to: "default"
+| PAGANTIS_SIMULATOR_SELECTOR_VARIATION    | Selector to use for products with variations.
+To disable set to: "default"

 ##### Edit using database
 1 - Open your database management (Frequently Cpanel->phpmyadmin)